 Responsive Image

-The Certification Board for Diabetes Care and Education (CBDCE) celebrated its 35th anniversary in 2021.
-The organization was founded in 1986 to formalize and validate a specific body of knowledge for the multi-disciplinary healthcare practitioners who specialized in providing diabetes care and education to people with diabetes.
+The Certification Board for Diabetes Care and Education (CBDCE) is proud to celebrate its 40th anniversary in 2026, marking four decades of promoting quality diabetes care.
+CBDCE was established in 1986 to formalize and validate a specific body of knowledge for multidisciplinary health professionals specializing in diabetes care and

 “We have expanded our role to capture not just the education but the support and care that we provide.
-Where we were 35 years ago as we took the first CDE exam to where we are today is an incredible thing to think about,” Joan Bardsley, MBA, RN, CDCES, FAADE, former Chair of the CBDCE Board and inaugural CDE test taker, said.
+Where we were 40 years ago as we took the first CDCES exam to where we are today is an incredible thing to reflect on,” Joan Bardsley, MBA, RN, CDCES, FAADE, former Chair of the CBDCE Board and inaugural CDCES test taker, said.

 Responsive Image